-NOTE 8 - OTHER POST EMPLOYMENT BENEFITS PLAN (cont...)
+NOTE 9 - OTHER POST EMPLOYMENT BENEFITS PLAN (cont...)

-Total OPEB liability - The City's total OPEB liability was measured as of September 30, 2021 and is applicable to the City's fiscal year ending September 30, 2022.
+Total OPEB liability - The City's total OPEB liability was measured as of September 30, 2022 and is applicable to the City's fiscal year ending September 30, 2023.

-Actuarial Assumptions - The total OPEB liability was determined by an actuarial valuation as of September 30, 2021 using the following actuarial assumptions:
+Actuarial Assumptions - The total OPEB liability was determined by an actuarial valuation as of September 30, 2021, updated to September 30, 2022, using the following actuarial assumptions:

 Inflation Rate 2.50%

 Salary Increase Rate Varies by Age/ Years of Service

-Discount Rate 2.43%
+Discount Rate 4.77%

 Initial Trend Rate 7.50%

 Ultimate Trend Rate 4.00%

 Years to Ultimate 53